-The Camillian Sisters Society is located in Ranchi, Jharkhand India, the Camillian Sisters Society started its mission last 1994.
+The Camillian Sisters Society is located in Ranchi, Jharkhand, India, the Camillian Sisters Society started its mission last 1994.

-Last 2003, the sisters started to visit the children, aged, sick, and the poor in the slums.
+Last 2003, the sisters started to visit the children, the aged, the sick, and the poor in the slums.
 Many difficulties arose in the villages where Hindu groups interpreted Christian mission work in education and health care as fraudulent or being carried out with the ultimate goal of conversion brought by the Bharatiya Janata Party (BJP) -led government.

-At present, the church of India is having difficulties with the government approval of Anti- Conversion Law and the Land Acquisition Law.
+The church of India is currently having difficulties with the government approval of Anti- Conversion Law and the Land Acquisition Law.
 These laws affect the Missionary and Christian presence and activities in the Diocese.
 The government sees religious as a threat to their government, especially on tribal protection issues.
 For that reason, the Congregation of Religious of India Ranchi Unit with Auxiliary Bishop Telesphore gathered all the religious men and women religious in the existential struggle of the people of Ranchi to inform them about the new law.
 He warned the religious leader to be watchful in doing apostolate in the slums.
-Our involvement and its implication for all Catholics especially those coming from the tribes compose of Christians, Hindus, Muslims, and a very low percentage of Catholics.
+Our involvement and its implication for all Catholics, especially those coming from the tribes compose of Christians, Hindus, Muslims, and a very low percentage of Catholics.
 The call to respond to the pressing issues for primary health care demands a compassionate presence in this mission.